MAGALA-RICHARD/apsimNGpy/doc/manage_env.rst

 .. admonition:: Highlight

-    apsimNGpy version **1.5.0** introduces a lazy loader (:class:`~apsimNGpy.Apsim`) for APSIM components dependent on .NET environment and a valid APSIM bin path. we can manage our APSIM path in two ways:
+    apsimNGpy version **1.5.0** introduces a lazy loader (:class:`~apsimNGpy.Apsim`) for apsimNGpy modules dependent on .NET environment and a valid APSIM bin path.

+By using :class:`~apsimNGpy.Apsim`,  we can manage our APSIM path  as follows:

 1. Use the bin path in the context manager as follows.